Timeline of the Israeli–Palestinian conflict in 2023: 9 March

 Israeli forces raided Jaba', south of Jenin, killing three Islamic Jihad members inside a car.
 The military said they were fired at from the car.
 A 14-year-old Palestinian succumbed to wounds received after he was shot by Israeli forces during the 7 March raid on Jenin.
 Of 74 Palestinians killed in Israeli raids since the start of 2023, around half were affiliated with militant groups.

 Three people were shot and wounded in a suspected terror attack in Tel Aviv after a gunman opened fire on people sitting outside a café.
 One of the wounded was taken to the hospital in a critical state and the others in serious and moderate conditions.
-The gunman, later identified as a 23-year-old Palestinian from Ni’lin in the West Bank, who did not have an entry permit to Israel, was shot and killed by police officers and two civilians shorly after the shooting.
+The gunman, later identified as a 23-year-old Palestinian from Ni'lin in the West Bank, who did not have an entry permit to Israel, was shot and killed by police officers and two civilians shortly after the shooting.
 Two Israeli Arabs suspected of driving Palestinians without work permits into Israeli territory handed themselves in and were arrested.
 Hamas said the Palestinian was a member of its military wing and his father and brother were also subsequently arrested.